Guided Remediation

 Scripted usage

-Check out our sample Python script that uses osv-scanner fix to remediate as many vulnerabilities as possible without failing your project’s npm run test.
+Check out our sample Python script that uses osv-scanner fix to remediate as many vulnerabilities as possible in an npm project without failing your project’s npm run test.

 Interactive mode